PDLT-University-of-York/test-split-site/docs/ultra/assignment-set-up.md

 !!!
 Warning

-    University assessment policy requires that students must be permitted to submit work late, so **do not apply settings preventing late submissions**.
+    University assessment policy requires that students must be permitted to submit work late, so you **must not apply settings preventing late submissions**.

     Any late submissions received are clearly flagged in the marking interface so they can be easily identified.

 There are two settings relating to late submission. **Do not tick these settings**: